 DVA promotes the benefits of candidates having an ‘observer on test’.
 This involves an Approved Driving Instructor (ADI), parent or friend sitting in on the test to observe and listen to the examiner’s feedback with a view to providing critical support for the learner and newly qualified driver’s ongoing development and lifelong learning.

 The examiner will ask you if you wish to have an accompanying driver to sit in on the test.
-If you decide that you do not want to be accompanied you will be given the opportunity to have your accompanying driver present for debrief at the end of the test.
-This allows an ADI to act as an interpreter on the test for their own pupil.
+If you decide that you do not want to be accompanied you will be given the opportunity to have your accompanying driver present for the debrief at the end of the test.

 Using an interpreter